 Publishing a poetry book can be a daunting process, especially after so much effort, time and energy has gone into the writing itself.
 The publishing landscape is shifting rapidly, and it can be a very confusing and often costly endeavor for those who simply dream of seeing their work in print.
 Therefore, we offer an affordable, cooperative solution which can be equally rewarding to both the author and the publisher.
 Writers are freed-up to spend time in their craft—creating more art for the world to enjoy—while we lend our experience and expertise to take care of the design and publishing details for you.

 Our cooperative publishing model is an ideal solution for U.S. based writers who haven’t had a book published yet, as well as those who are anxious to get the ball rolling instead of submitting to multiple contests to get that first chapbook published.
 We are passionate about introducing new poets to the mix, and we want you to be able to share your new book with the world while you’re still passionate about the writing.

 However, keep in mind, we are not a “vanity press.”
 We do not accept every manuscript that is sent to us for publication.
 The work has be well-written, thoughtful and demonstrate the poet has a solid grasp on their craft, as well as their chosen subject matter.
 We will not put The Poetry Box® imprint on a book that doesn’t meet our standards.

-We enjoy poems of all styles: formal, free-verse, metered, non-rhyming, experimental, nostalgic, political, erotic, abstract, lyrical, etc. We don’t censor or shy away from ‘tough topics’, however we do draw the line at poetry that discriminates against our fellow humans.
+We enjoy poems of all styles: formal, free-verse, metered, experimental, nostalgic, political, erotic, abstract, lyrical, etc. We don’t censor or shy away from ‘tough topics’, however we do draw the line at poetry that discriminates against our fellow humans.
 Please keep in mind that a chapbook should have some unifying theme or topic, and yet each poem should be strong enough to stand on its own merit.
-We also discourage poets from submitting a manuscript of all end-rhyming poems with the same sing-song a-b-a-b syntax throughout the collection.

 Cooperative Publishing Chapbook Contract Includes: